RealBlissIO/parabola-install-script/README.md

 7. Prompts the user for hostname, root password, and a new user.
 8. Installs the GRUB bootloader for BIOS or the EFISTUB for UEFI systems.
 9. Configures sudo access for the new user.
-10. Optionally installs and configures a desktop environment (XFCE, GNOME, KDE) or NetworkManager.
+10. Optionally installs and configures a desktop environment (XFCE, GNOME, KDE) or none.
 11. Only uses Openrc as its PID1

 ## Requirements